 NOTE: Our law firm does not handle Subway Accident cases.
 This article is for informational purposes only.
 Information found in the article does not constitute as formal legal advice and does not create an attorney/client relationship.

 Were you or a loved one injured in a subway accident in Queens, NY?
 You may be entitled to seek damages for medical bills, lost wages, and your pain and suffering.
-A trusted Queens subway accident lawyer at the Law Offices of Jay S. Knispel, LLC can help you fight to maximize your settlement or verdict.
+A trusted Queens subway accident lawyer at the Law Offices of Jay S. Knispel Personal Injury Lawyers can help you fight to maximize your settlement or verdict.

 We’ve recovered tens of millions of dollars on behalf of accident victims since we opened our doors.
 Our team is well-equipped to help you get the money you need and deserve.